MilesSpence/River-Crossing-Game/README.md

 We can use the paintRectangle method to refactor and simplify the existing code.
 But even if we replace filling rectangles and drawing labels with "paintRectangle", the code is still a bit of a mess because we have way too many conditions.
 Remember that the goal is to just paint 5 rectangles – one for each item and one for the boat.

 To do this, there will need to be some logic in paintItem.
 Our rectangle will depend on where the item is (left bank, boat, or right bank).
 It may help to use offsets.
-For example:

 offsets-2